Search Institute Team

 Clare joined the qualitative research team at Search in 2019.
 She brings experience working directly with youth and managing youth development programming in school-based and community settings across the Twin Cities.
 Clare’s work is informed by a focus on equity, centering youth voice, social-emotional learning, and strong relationships.

 Clare received her M.Ed. in Youth Development Leadership from the University of Minnesota-Twin Cities and her B.A. in Sociology and Anthropology from Lewis & Clark College.

 Eliel focuses on Search Institute’s international research and evaluation initiatives.
 She supports the Applied Qualitative Research and Community Mobilization team.
 Eliel brings her interest and experience in community-based participatory research to programs and initiatives that improve youth outcomes.
 She is currently engaged in various multi-sited youth workforce development projects in Minnesota and Africa.
 She is committed to working on creative and sustainable ways to improve the quality of life for people in underserved communities.LEARN MORE

 Justin joined Search Institute in 2011 after working as a program evaluator at the regional and state levels.
-As a Research Associate, Justin provides qualitative and quantitative support for Search Institute’s research and development projects.
+As a Senior Research Associate, Justin provides qualitative and quantitative support for Search Institute’s research and development projects.
 He also assists schools, programs, and organizations with survey implementation and data utilization.LEARN MORE

 Peter C. Scales, Ph.D.